SpaceXLaunchBot/SpaceXLaunchBot/SETUP.md

 ## Steps in order:

-SSH into your server as the user you want to install this under (**not** root), then execute the following commands (reading the comments as you go):
+SSH into your server as root, then execute the following commands (reading the comments as you go):

 (lines starting with `$` are showing a new command)